Alex Albright

-Alex Albright (born January 29, 1988) is a former American football linebacker in the National Football League for the Dallas Cowboys.
-He played college football at Boston College.
+Alex Albright (born January 29, 1988) is an American former professional football player who was a linebacker for the Dallas Cowboys of the National Football League (NFL).
+He played college football for the Boston College Eagles.

-Early years
+Early life

-Albright is a graduate of St. Xavier High School in Cincinnati.
+Albright is a 2006 graduate of St. Xavier High School in Cincinnati.
 He played defensive end in football and as a senior he registered 83 tackles with 12 sacks, while helping his team win the 2005 Division I state title.
 At the end of the season, he was named All-State, All-Southwest Ohio first-team, received the Greater Catholic League South Player of the Year award and played in the Ohio North-South Classic.
 He also was a starter on the school's basketball team that advanced to the 2005 Division I state championship game.